ngagnon/Pocosearch/README.md

 Pocosearch will automatically setup the Elasticsearch index for this document type when you first call `AddOrUpdate`.
 Alternatively, you can call `SetupIndex` in your app startup to prepare the index at your own convenience.

 **N.B. newly added documents are not immediately searchable!** It may take a second or two for Elasticsearch to process them.
-If you want to make them searchable immediately, call the `Refresh<TDocument>()` method.
+If you want to make them searchable immediately, call the `Refresh` method.

 ## 5. Search!